vsennikov/TaskFlow/README.md

 - `DELETE /api/v1/tasks/{id}` - Delete task

 Note: Use the JWT token from login in the `Authorization` header for authenticated endpoints.

+### API Documentation
+You can find the complete API documentation in the `taskflow-api.json` file.
+This file can be imported into Postman for easier API testing and exploration.

+To import into Postman:
+1. Open Postman
+2. Click "Import" button
+3. Select the `taskflow-api.json` file
+4. All endpoints will be available in a new collection